jenni-gnz/anzg-metal-tool/text/page-1-about-2.md

    - hazard quotient (HQ).
 HQ values > 1 will be highlighted <span style="color:#FF0000">red</span> (indicating a hazard)*

 8. Your results file will also indicate where GVs are not applicable because DOC, pH, hardness, calcium and/or magnesium are outside the range of the bioavailability models.
-The results file will provide a reason in the notes column, and further explanation and guidance can be found in the <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ">User Guide</a>.
+The results file will provide a reason in the notes column, and further explanation and guidance can be found in the <a href="user-guide.pdf">User Guide</a>.